Ramniplugin/Ramniplugin/README.md

 - 👋 Hi, I’m Ramni Shreshtha
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Big Data with Scala and AWS..
+- 🌱 I’m currently learning ADF and Databricks..
-- 📫 You can reach me through my mail Ramniplugin@gmail.com
+- 📫 You can reach me through my mail shreshtharamni@gmail.com

 <!---
 Ramniplugin/Ramniplugin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.